 There are approximately 200 people sentenced to Life Without Parole (LWOP) in California’s women’s prisons.
 People serving LWOP have no possibility of release.
 They describe themselves as the lost population; their stories—and certainly their faces and humanity—are largely invisible to communities both inside and outside of prison.

 A Living Chance is a collaborative storytelling project created with women and transgender people sentenced to LWOP in California.
 It emerges from the leadership of people inside prison who are currently organizing against LWOP.
-Through interviews, audio recordings, and writing nearly 60 people will share their stories of survival, hope, and the resiliency necessary to fight against these death sentences.
+Through interviews, audio recordings, and writing more than 70 people have shared their stories about the racialized and gendered violence that led to their conviction, their day-to-day survival, and the resiliency necessary to fight against these death sentences.
 By carrying the voices of this lost population beyond the prison walls, A Living Chance will affect cultural and legislative change, thus giving those sentenced to LWOP in California a living chance at freedom.

 Support our work by making a tax-deductible donation here.
 This project is funded in part by the East Bay Fund for Artists, Puffin Foundation, and individual donations.